 AdWords recently introduced a new type of shopping campaign – Goal-based Shopping Campaigns.
 These are similar to Universal App campaigns and are completely automated.
 To start a goal-based shopping campaign, all you need to do is link your merchant center account, set a budget, upload products, and let Google know your country of sale.
 You don’t have any control over the bids or the campaign structure.
 Google will show shopping ads across networks based on your goal.
 With this new shopping campaign type, Google snuck in a new type of network which shows up as cross-network in reports.

-Goal based shopping campaigns show product shopping ads on Google as well as on display.
+Goal-based shopping campaigns show product shopping ads on Google as well as on display.
 The campaign also includes remarketing ads and ads to similar audiences.
-Ads from these campaigns are eligible to appear on the Google Search, Display, Gmail and YouTube.
+Ads from these campaigns are eligible to appear on Google Search, Display, Gmail, and YouTube.

 Cross-Network in AdWords